Rajpratik71/sheepdog-wiki/Backend-Stores,-Object-Cache-and-Disk-Cache.md

 </pre>
 enables writethrough mode.

-Object cache is disabled by default in Sheepdog, to enable the object cache in Sheepdog and specify max cache size:
+Both object cache and disk cache is disabled by default in Sheepdog. '-w' is used for enabling object cache in local node and disk cache's writeback semantics in backend stores.
+Example of '-w' is like this:

-<pre>$ sheep -w object:size=100 /path/to/sheep</pre>

-As the example above, we enable object cache in Sheep and specify the max cache size to 100M.
+    -w disk  # enable writeback cache semantics of disks -w disk,object:size=50 # enable writeback cache semantics of disks, and enable object cache with 50MB memory -w object:size=50 # enable object cache with 50MB memory -w object:size=50:directio # enable object cache with 50MB memory with O_DIRECT for cached objects

-To modify the max cache size:
+To modify the max object cache size:

 <pre>$ collie node cache 300</pre>